 - Organization: Organization is as important for the mind as it is for the setting in which the child learns.
 Workboxes, separated by subject, are an excellent way to keep up with engaging resources.
 Whichever space you dedicate for learning, make sure that it remains uncluttered, but still allows easy access to a shelf where they can find materials for art projects, reading, etc. One way to implement the child’s help in this is to dedicate the last ten minutes of the day to “cleaning time”.
 Usually, five to ten minutes is enough for this endeavor, as these little increments on a daily basis erase the need for one massive cleaning at the end of the week.

 - Contextual Learning: Providing context to any learning experience is an excellent way to dive deeper into specific subjects, especially when those concepts are abstract.
-For instance, creating a homemade recipe is a better approach than simply discussing the process or watching a video.
+For instance, creating a homemade recipe is a better approach than simply discussing the process from watching a video.
 You can better explain budgets by making a list and visiting a grocery or department store, especially around the holidays.
-And we can’t forget that children raised on a farm have many ways to engage with the environment for hands-on learning.
+And we can’t forget that children raised on a farm have many ways to engage with the environment for hands-on, real-life learning.

 - Peer-Learning: Another way not only to spark interest in a subject but also to aid in the retention of the information learned, is to work in a collaborative environment.
-Team sports, debate teams, study groups, and hobby-party hosting can be an excellent way to bring likeminded children together around a subject.
+Team sports, debate teams, study groups, and hobby-party hosting can be an excellent way to bring like-minded children together around a subject.
 What’s more, this is as beneficial to their social development as for their academic growth.

 - Avoid “Rewards Vs. Punishments”: Some rewards work nicely.
 For instance, the feeling you get from a job well done, or knowing you made a good decision simply because it was right to do so.
 On the other hand, when you reward children with something like money, food, or the opportunity to do something they wouldn’t normally get to do, you are actually creating the mentality that in order to be rewarded, they must pass a certain goal set before them.
 This can backfire if there is no reward, as the child will think there is nothing to work toward.